Nir-Arazi/Bash-scripts-/README.md

 #Bash-scripts
-Here you can find variety of bash scripts frome osint to forensics training scripts enjoy!
+Here you can find variety of bash scripts frome osint to forensics training scripts *infhunter.sh (for information gathering) *NirSploit.sh (for PT)
+*